Erika's Picks for Best Beginner Credit Cards

 - Approval requirements: Beginner credit cards have easier requirements than other cards, but you still may have to show proof of income or use a secured credit card until you’re able to meet them.

-- Only use your card for purchases you’d normally make and that you know you can pay off each month, to avoid slipping into credit card debt.
+However, you must pay your bill on time and in full each month to avoid interest and fees.
+Also, only use your card for purchases you’d normally make and that you know you can pay off, to avoid slipping into credit card debt.

 Take a look at the eligibility requirements before you apply for a credit card.
 Some are designed for beginners who have limited or no credit history.
 See if you can pre-qualify before there’s a hard pull of your credit report.